ViswanathanRathinam/Assignment-Hackthon/README.md

 ### Submission:

- * Submit the source code for the web application.
+ * Submit the source code for the training and web application.
  * Submit a brief report explaining your model selection justification.